woblerr/pgbackrest_exporter/README.md

 Prometheus exporter for [pgBackRest](https://pgbackrest.org/).

 The metrics are collected by parsing result of `pgbackrest info --output json` command.
 The metrics are collected for all stanzas received by command.
-You need to run exporter in the same host where pgBackRest was installed.
+You need to run exporter on the same host where pgBackRest was installed or inside Docker.

 Tested for pgBackRest 2.33.